frameworklori/planets2/Planets.md

 _____

 # Eight planets trace their paths, none vying for place;
-# When humans keep their word, their hearts find peace.
+# When humans keep their word and boundary, their hearts find peace.
 # The order of the cosmos lies not in distance,
 # But in the gravity of sincerity that binds all things.
 ______